Nick Jensen: International play

-On April 28, 2018, Jensen and fellow Red Wings teammate Dylan Larkin were named to the United States men's national ice hockey team to compete at the 2018 IIHF World Championship.
+On April 28, 2018, Jensen and Red Wings teammate Dylan Larkin were named to the United States men's national ice hockey team to compete at the 2018 IIHF World Championship.
 He recorded one goal and three assists in 10 games and won a bronze medal.

 Personal life

 Jensen and his wife Jenner both played sports at Rogers High School.
-She was an All-American basketball player who scored 1,634 points during her career.
-Jensen and his wife had their first child together on March 17, 2020.
+She was an All-State basketball player who scored 1,634 points during her career.
+Jensen and his wife have three children.